the1lab/1lab/src/Cat/Internal/Functor/Outer.lagda.md

 ```

 <details>
-<summary>We omit the construction due to it's similarity with the
+<summary>We omit this construction due to its similarity with the
-covariant internal hom functor.
+covariant construction, performed above.
 </summary>

 ```agda